MichaelZhangsjtu/SpectrumSlam/README.md

 # The dataset collected in the paper "Spectral Sensing: A Low-Cost and Accurate Solution for Indoor Robotic SLAM"
-## Each file including synchronized data streams from a spectral sensor, an odometry system, a depth camera (RGB-D), and a LiDAR sensor

 <p align="center">
   <a href="">
     <img src="motivation.png" alt="Logo" width="60%">